fenago/nlp-fundamentals/lab_guides/Lab_3.md

 between them.
 We truncate the tree at a location corresponding to the number of clusters we need.

-For example, if you have 10 documents, want to group them into a number of categories based on their attributes (the number of words they contain, the number of paragraphs, punctuation, and so on), and don\'t have any fixed number of categories in mind, it is a use case of hierarchical clustering.
-Firstly, the distances between each pair of documents from the set of 10 documents are calculated.
-Distance can be referred to as the inverse of similarity between documents.
-After that, we use either agglomerative (bottom-up) or divisive (top-down) to construct a dendrogram.
-Finally, we truncate the dendrogram at different places to get a suitable number of clusters.

-In the next section, we will solve an exercise to get a better understanding of **hierarchical clustering**.

 Exercise 29: Hierarchical Clustering
 ------------------------------------